wmaben/devops-interview-questions/k8s/k8s.md

 ### 3. How Does etcd Work in Kubernetes and What Happens If It Goes Down?

 **Expected Answer:**

+**etcd** is a distributed, strongly consistent key-value store that serves as the **single source of truth** for the entire Kubernetes cluster.
+Every piece of cluster state — pods, services, secrets, configmaps, RBAC policies, custom resources — is stored as a key-value pair in etcd.
+Only the kube-apiserver reads from and writes to etcd; no other component communicates with it directly.

+etcd uses the **Raft consensus algorithm** to maintain consistency across its cluster members.
+Raft requires a **quorum** (a majority of nodes) to agree before any write is committed.
+This means an etcd cluster with `n` nodes can tolerate `(n-1)/2` node failures and still function.
+This is why etcd clusters always have an **odd number** of members — 3 nodes tolerate 1 failure, 5 nodes tolerate 2 failures.
+Running more than 7 nodes is not recommended because the write latency increases as Raft must replicate to more members.

+Because etcd holds the entire cluster state, **backing it up regularly is non-negotiable** in production.
+A corrupted or lost etcd means the entire cluster configuration is gone — even though running containers continue executing, you lose the ability to manage them.

 ```bash
 # etcd uses Raft consensus — needs (n/2)+1 nodes for quorum